 Other Things That Can Help You Get Paid to Be a Photo Editor

-There are a few things you can do to fast-track your journey to become a photo editor.
+There are a few things you can do to fast track becoming a photo editor.

 List Your Services Online